awsdocs/aws-freertos-docs/doc_source/userguide/building-cmake.md

 ### Building with CMake<a name="gsg-cmake-build"></a>

-You can also use the CMake command\-line tool to build Amazon FreeRTOS\.
+You can also use the CMake command\-line tool to build FreeRTOS\.
 CMake provides an abstraction layer for calling native build systems\.
 For example:

 ```
 cmake --build <build_dir>